Durham's Hayti community: A Black business mecca crushed by empty promises reckons with the past

-Anita Scott Neville thinks about her father every time she makes this drive down Fayetteville Street, across the Durham Freeway overpass and onto Pettigrew Street.
+Anita Scott Neville thinks about her father every time she drives down Fayetteville Street, across the Durham Freeway overpass and onto Pettigrew Street.

 "(My father) would pull up in his truck, park over here and say, 'Baby, watch the traffic,' and we'd go across the street here," Neville recalled as she pointed to block of Pettigrew where new upscale residences are now built with more on the way.